 Individuals with bipolar disorder are not always in a manic or depressive state.
 When not experiencing a manic episode or depressive episode, they will usually feel and appear normal.
 The severity of mood episodes ranges from mild to extreme and can occur gradually or have a rapid onset.
 Additionally, individuals can experience these episodes frequently or have long periods in between them.
 The unpredictable nature of this disorder is a critical factor in why Harmony Hills is dedicated to a multi-disciplinary approach to treating bipolar disorder.

-What to Expect in Bipolar Disorder Treatment
+What to Expect in Manic Depression, or Bipolar Disorder, Treatment

 Many people frequently live with bipolar disorder for years before finally receiving the proper treatment because they are often misdiagnosed or undiagnosed altogether.
 A common reason for misdiagnosis is that people tend to reach out for help only when experiencing a depressive episode.